Staten Island Chuck: Past predictions

 The Staten Island Zoo has claimed that Chuck correctly predicted the duration of winter 26 out of 32 years as of 2013, an 82% success rate.

+In 2025, the National Oceanic and Atmospheric Administration graded Staten Island Chuck as the most accurate animal prognosticator, ranking in first place out of 19 seasonal predictors across the United States; NOAA analysis of 20 years of data from the National Centers for Environmental Information rated Chuck's forecast projections to have an 85% success rate, whereas the more famous Punxsutawney Phil ranked 17 out of 19 with a 35% rate of prediction accuracy.

-Early spring is defined as a spring in which a majority of days between Groundhog Day and the March equinox have a high temperature of over 40 F.
+Early spring is defined as a spring in which the majority of days between Groundhog Day and the March equinox have a high temperature of over 40 F.